-Canauxrama is another company that sails not just on the Seine but the canals and other major rivers in the Paris region.
+Canauxrama is another company that sails not just on the Seine but also on the canals and other major rivers in the Paris region.
 One of its most scenic routes takes you from the capital to the town of Trilbardou on the Canal de l’Ourcq, the smallest navigable canal in France.
-This one-day journey, which starts at 8:30am on the Bassin de la Villette and finishes back there (after a bus transfer) at 7pm, costs €64.
-The route’s best features include romantic stone bridges, striking rows of poplars, and the chance to experience the traditional techniques of 19th-century horse-drawn boaters.
+This one-day journey starts at 8.30am on the Bassin de la Villette and finishes back there (after a bus transfer) at 7pm.
+The route’s best features include romantic stone bridges, striking rows of poplars and the chance to experience the traditional techniques of 19th-century horse-drawn boaters.

 Another excellent route that Canauxrama offers goes between Paris and Bry-sur-Marne.
-It begins in the Paris Arsenal Marina, which is overlooked by the July Column of the Place de la Bastille, and heads east along the Seine after taking in magnificent views of the rear of Notre-Dame.
-Other unique views along the way include the unusually designed Bibliothèque de France, the verdant and protected countryside of the region, and the many ‘guingettes’, or traditional floating nightclubs, that line the canal.
-While still a full-day cruise, it costs almost half the price of the route above at €38.
+It begins in the Paris Arsenal Marina, which is overlooked by the July Column of the Place de la Bastille, and heads east along the Seine after taking in magnificent views of the rear of Notre Dame.
+Other unique views along the way include the unusually designed Bibliothèque de France, the verdant and protected countryside of the region and the many guingettes, or floating nightclubs, that line the canal.

-PARIS RIVER offers a variety of ride and rental options from their base in the western suburb of Boulogne-Billancourt.
-‘Le Prince’ is a stunning 12-foot pontoon boat that can comfortably accommodate 12 passengers, including those with reduced mobility.
-There are six types of cruises and themed tours, which sail on the Seine, Canal Saint-Martin, Canal Saint-Denis, and Canal de l’Ourcq.
-Prices are charged per hour (starting from €180) or for complete tours, with prices for these going up to €450.
-You’ll also pay slightly more if you choose to cruise in the evening or at the weekend.
+Paris River offers a variety of ride and rental options from their base in the western suburb of Boulogne-Billancourt.
+Le Prince is a stunning 12-foot pontoon boat that can comfortably accommodate 12 passengers, including those with reduced mobility.
+There are six types of cruise and themed tour, which sail on the Seine, Canal Saint-Martin, Canal Saint-Denis and Canal de l’Ourcq.
+You’ll pay slightly more if you choose to cruise in the evening or at the weekend.

-Un bateau à Paris is a recent addition to Paris’ river and canal cruise scene, having set up shop in 2017.
-It is also one of the most affordable companies, with prices for its services starting at just €20 per hour.
-The minimum rental time for this company is slightly higher than average at two hours but nonetheless its cruises remain great value for money.
+Un Bateau à Paris is a recent addition to Paris’s river and canal cruise scene, having set up shop in 2017.
+The minimum rental time for this company is slightly higher than average at two hours, but it is one of the most affordable companies in the city and its cruises remain great value for money.
 Up to 12 guests can hop aboard its charming 24-foot yacht.

-This 24′ Pontoon has been on Parisian waters since 2014, taking up to 12 people at a time on a mixture of group and private cruises.
-To complete the voyage, you can choose between a musical playlist or English or Spanish commentary from your skipper.
-You can also bring a picnic and beverages aboard or leave this to the crew to organize.
+This 24-foot pontoon has been on Parisian waters since 2014, taking up to 12 people at a time on a mixture of group and private cruises.
+To complete the voyage, you can choose between a musical playlist or an English or Spanish commentary from your skipper.
+You can also bring a picnic and beverages aboard or leave this to the crew to organise.

-This classic Motor Yacht can carry between two and twelve people on cruises lasting as little as one hour.
-The boat, which measures 12.5 meters in length and is made of exotic wood, is perfect for romantic evenings (especially marriage proposals), corporate or special occasion dinners, cocktail parties, or simply for sightseeing in style.
-Prices begin at €400 per hour and increase depending on how extravagant a cruise you choose to organize.
+This classic motor yacht can carry between two and 12 people on river cruises lasting as little as an hour.
+The boat, which is made of exotic wood, is perfect for romantic evenings, corporate or special occasion dinners, cocktail parties or for sightseeing in style.
+Prices vary, depending on how extravagant a cruise you choose.